This post may contain affiliate links. Please read our disclosure policy.

 - Rolled oats: This is the base for the recipe, but you can use rolled oats, quick oats, or even oat flour.
 Learn how to make oat flour using just rolled oats in my tutorial.

-- Egg: You can make it vegan by using a flax egg, or just using 1/4 cup of milk.
+- Egg: You can make it vegan by using a flax egg, or just using ¼ cup of any milk instead of the egg.

 - Banana: This adds flavor, sweetness and moisture to the recipe.
-Feel free to leave it out and just add another egg or 1/4 cup milk.
+Instead of one banana, you can also add one egg or ¼ cup of any milk.

 - Maple syrup: To add a touch of sweetness to oats that can sometimes be bland.